dropbox/SwiftyDropbox/README.md

 There are three methods to programmatically retrieve an OAuth 2.0 access token:

 * **Direct auth** (iOS only): This launches the official Dropbox iOS app (if installed), authenticates via the official app, then redirects back into the SDK
-* **In-app webview auth** (iOS, macOS): This opens a pre-built in-app webview for authenticating via the Dropbox authorization page.
-This is convenient because the user is never redirected outside of your app.
-* **External browser auth** (iOS, macOS): This launches the platform's default browser for authenticating via the Dropbox authorization page.
+* **Safari view controller auth** (iOS only): This launches a `SFSafariViewController` to facillitate the auth flow.
 This is desirable because it is safer for the end-user, and pre-existing session data can be used to avoid requiring the user to re-enter their Dropbox credentials.
+* **Redirect to external browser** (macOS only): This launches the user's default browser to facillitate the auth flow.
+This is also desirable because it is safer for the end-user, and pre-existing session data can be used to avoid requiring the user to re-enter their Dropbox credentials.

 To facilitate the above authorization flows, you should take the following steps: